jsgroth/CoffeePSX/README.md

 * Hotkey configuration
 * DualShock rumble support
 * Some sort of memory card management UI
-* Additional graphical enhancements for the hardware rasterizer (e.g. PGXP CPU mode, texture filtering)
+* Additional graphical enhancements for the hardware rasterizer (e.g. PGXP CPU mode, texture filtering, downsampling)
 * More efficient CPU emulation (cached interpreter, recompiler)
 * More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing work, but timings are quite inaccurate right now
 * Some CD-ROM functionality including infrequently used commands and 8-bit CD-XA audio